OscarRobertRodriguez/encyclopediaEntries/README.md

 in plain markdown they are located in the `_post` directory.

 The live links will be provided below to each of our articles on our jekyll blog.
 Each article has the author name and the date it was created.
-I know this wasn't necessary but we went this way and learn something cool in the process.
+I know this wasn't necessary but we went this way and learned something cool in the process.

 I will also put a live link to the whole website.